Reviewed by Dr. Linda Simon MVB MRCVS.

 Boiled chicken is one of the safest and best foods for dogs with canine pancreatitis.
 This is a food choice you can offer your dog with confidence.
 You should try plain boiled chicken breast before you introduce any of the recipes above.
 Your dog should be able to digest this food easily.

-Are potatoes good for dogs with pancreatitis?
+Are sweet potatoes good for dogs with pancreatitis?

 Are carrots OK for dogs with pancreatitis?